Leathers Oil Company murders

-The Leathers Oil Company murders refers to an unsolved mass murder that occurred in Gresham, Oregon, United States, on January 17, 1994.
+The Leathers Oil Company murders refers to a mass murder that occurred in Gresham, Oregon, United States, on January 17, 1994.
 The victims were Virginia Kay Endecott (born July 15, 1946); Rosealie Fey-Girtz (born September 17, 1942); and Mary Beth Carey (born May 16, 1968), each of whom were employed at the Leathers Oil Company gas station.
 Their bodies were discovered in a storage room on the premises, each having been shot to death.
 The station was also robbed of approximately US$9,000.

 Tyrom Walter Thies (born April 14, 1973), a former employee at the gas station who had been terminated for stealing in August 1993, was charged with three counts of aggravated murder, but disappeared a few weeks after the victims' bodies were discovered.
 Thies' cousin, Lawrence Benjamin Scherf, as well as his friend, Lori Ann Stephens, were both convicted and served ten years in prison for their roles as accessories to the murders.

 The case received national attention, and was profiled on the NBC documentary series Unsolved Mysteries and Fox Broadcasting Company series America's Most Wanted.
 The crime was branded one of the most notorious murders in the Pacific Northwest by The Oregonian in 2016.
 As of 2021, the whereabouts of Thies remain unknown.